mayhem-guild/docs/README.md

 This is your one-stop shop for all information about Mayhem - Living Flame

+---

+# Who are we?

+Mayhem is a new raiding guild on Living Flame EU (Season of Discovery).
+We are a bunch of talented raiders who like to have fun when we raid.

+---

+# Guild Language

+We speak English in Guild, but it doesn't have to be your first language.

+---

 # Introductions

 Introduce yourself in **#introductions** (if you are not shy!).